TheExpertApprentice/Requirement-Elicitation/README.md

 In this repository, you will find:

 - **Guidelines**: Best practices and methodologies for gathering requirements effectively.
-- **Techniques**: Advanced methods for eliciting high-quality requirements from stakeholders.
+- **Techniques**: strong foundational & Advanced methods for eliciting high-quality requirements from stakeholders.
-- **Tools**: Recommended tools and templates to streamline the requirement-gathering process.
+- **Tools**: strategies, reference guides, and templates I developed, that can also help streamline your requirement-gathering process.
+- **Additional Resources**: Recommended books, videos, certifications, and professional communities to augment your knowledge on requirement-gathering.
 - **Articles**: In-depth articles that explore key concepts in requirement gathering:
   - [Part 1: The Art of Requirement Gathering: proven success strategies for any sized projects and tasks](https://medium.com/@EjikeKris/the-art-of-requirement-gathering-proven-success-strategies-for-any-sized-projects-and-tasks-e955cde8169b) - in this article, I provide an overview of essential techniques for establishing a strong foundation in good requirement gathering.
   - [Part 2: Advanced Methods for High-Quality Requirements](https://medium.com/@yourusername/part-2-advanced-methods-for-high-quality-requirements) - In this follow-up article, I share more sophisticated approaches to ensure you capture the best possible requirements and elevate your overall requirement elicitation skills.